 The Seniors follow a higher, more complex level of the structured ACE programme.
-Throughout the morning the students work on the theoretical side of their education and core curriculum and in the afternoon they concentrate on the practical and applying the theoretical.
-They present project work and participate in group work and discussions.
+Throughout the morning the students work on the theoretical side of their education and core curriculum and in the afternoon they concentrate on the practical and applying the theoretical (Complementary Curriculum).
+They participate in lessons, present project work and Oral Reports and grow in confidence through group work and discussions.
 They are honing the work study skills that have been developed throughout the school.
 Students are always focussed on setting their own goals and being responsible for their own work and achievement.
 They are actively involved in their education from the Lower School and the fruit of that is seen in the Senior Learning Centre.

-The afternoon extended curriculum ranges from Practical Science (where they may dissect cows’ eyes, build circuits or mix chemical solutions), to Chapel (where they are presented with different world views and dialogue through demanding apologetics).
-They prepare for ESC and spend time on platform events, music performances, Art assignments, physical exercise and in sharing experiences.
+The afternoon Complementary Curriculum ranges from Practical Science (where they may dissect cows’ eyes, build circuits or mix chemical solutions), to Chapel (where they are presented with different world views and dialogue through demanding apologetics).
+They prepare for ESC (European Student Convention) and spend time on platform events, music performances, Art assignments, physical exercise and in sharing experiences.

 We are very proud of our Sixth Form and are able to rely on them in many leadership capacities.
 They are team leaders and have a role in monitoring, guiding and encouraging the younger students.
 The Sixth Form uniform is expressed as dress guidelines, encouraging them to develop their presentation skills and to promote smart individuality.
 They are working towards their entrance at university and we support them as they make their applications and prepare for interviews.

 The students study six core curriculum subjects which are:

 Each core subject (except Word Building) comprises 144 PACEs.
 In general a child will complete 12 PACEs each year in each core subject – an annual total of approximately 72 PACEs.